oopsmonk/documentation/wallets/0.1/trinity/references/troubleshooting.md

 Trinity regularly updates your balance by asking [nodes](root://getting-started/0.1/network/nodes.md) for the balance of all [addresses](root://getting-started/0.1/clients/addresses.md) associated with your [seed](root://getting-started/0.1/clients/seeds.md).

-If Trinity can't connect to a node, it may display an incorrect balance.
+If Trinity can't connect to an IOTA node, it may display an incorrect balance.

-To fix this problem, Trinity keeps a list of your generated addresses so that you can re-synchronize it the next time Trinity connects to a node.
+To fix this problem, Trinity keeps a list of your generated addresses so that you can re-synchronize it the next time Trinity connects to an IOTA node.

 If you think your balance is wrong, you can synchronize Trinity by going to **Settings** > **Account** > **Account management** > **Tools** > **Sync account**, or you can [perform a snapshot transition](../how-to-guides/perform-a-snapshot-transition.md).